 The Company's quality and manufacturing processes employ an established system capable of enabling production of high quality AAV vectors at clinical scale.
-In addition to the Company's capsid screening platform, the Company has developed a vectorized antibody platform which it believes will overcome many of the challenges of passive immunization.
+In addition to the Company's capsid screening platform, the Company has developed a vectorized antibody platform which the Company believes will overcome many of the challenges of passive immunization.

 The Company's business strategy focuses on discovering, developing, manufacturing and commercializing its gene therapy programs.
 As part of this strategy, the Company has developed core competencies specific to AAV gene therapy development and manufacturing.
-This business strategy also includes business development activities that may include in-licensing activities or partnering certain programs in certain geographies with collaborators, as the Company has demonstrated through its ongoing collaboration with Neurocrine Biosciences, Inc. ("Neurocrine") under a collaboration agreement that became effective in January 2019 (the "Neurocrine Collaboration Agreement").
+This business strategy also includes business development activities that may include in-licensing activities or partnering certain programs in certain geographies with collaborators, as the Company has demonstrated through its ongoing collaboration with Neurocrine Biosciences, Inc. ("Neurocrine") under a collaboration agreement that became effective in January 2019 (the "Neurocrine Collaboration Agreement"), or out-licensing activities including license agreements related to the Company's AAV capsids.
 The Company is devoting substantially all of its efforts to product research and development, market development, and raising capital.
 The Company is subject to risks common to companies in the biotechnology and gene therapy industries, including but not limited to, the need to obtain sufficient capital to continue to fund its operations, risks of failure of preclinical studies and clinical trials, the need to obtain marketing approval for its product candidates, the need to successfully commercialize and gain market acceptance of its product candidates, dependence on key personnel, protection of proprietary information and technology, protection against data breaches and other cybersecurity threats, compliance with government regulations, development by competitors of technological innovations, and ability to transition from pilot-scale manufacturing to large-scale production of products.

 The Company has a history of incurring annual net operating losses.
-As of June 30, 2021, the Company had an accumulated deficit of \$327.7 million.
-The Company has not generated any product revenue and has financed its operations primarily through public offerings and private placements of its equity securities and funding from its prior collaborations with Sanofi Genzyme Corporation ("Sanofi Genzyme") and AbbVie Biotechnology Ltd and AbbVie Ireland Unlimited Company (collectively, "AbbVie") and its ongoing collaboration with Neurocrine.
+As of September 30, 2021, the Company had an accumulated deficit of \$352.8 million.
+The Company has not generated any product revenue and has financed its operations primarily through public offerings and private placements of its equity securities and funding from its prior collaborations with Sanofi Genzyme Corporation ("Sanofi Genzyme") and AbbVie Biotechnology Ltd and AbbVie Ireland Unlimited Company (collectively, "AbbVie") and its ongoing collaboration with Neurocrine, and, in October 2021, its licensing agreement with Pfizer Inc. ("Pfizer").

-Through June 30, 2021, the Company has raised approximately \$640.0 million of proceeds from sales of convertible preferred stock and common stock, including its initial public offering and follow-on public offering, and proceeds from collaboration agreements.
-As of June 30, 2021, the Company had cash, cash equivalents, and marketable debt securities of \$143.0 million.
+Through September 30, 2021, the Company has raised approximately \$640.0 million of proceeds from sales of convertible preferred stock and common stock, including its initial public offering and follow-on public offering, and proceeds from collaboration agreements.
+As of September 30, 2021, the Company had cash, cash equivalents, and marketable debt securities of \$121.5 million.
 Based upon its current operating plan, the Company expects that its existing cash, cash equivalents, and marketable debt securities will be sufficient to meet the Company's planned operating expenses and capital expenditure requirements into early 2023.